 I’m a snacker, this isn’t an all together bad thing, but if I’m not paying attention it can get away from me.

-Suddenly my morning routine which had been nothing but a little pre-workout was including a spoonful of nut butter and half a Clif bar.
+Suddenly my morning routine which had been nothing but a little pre-workout before running was including a spoonful of nut butter and half a Clif bar.
 My evening finished with a satisfying dinner around 6:30, but then as David ate later around 7:30 I’d feel compelled to munch on some cereal or chocolate though I was certainly not hungry.

 Nothing major and nothing really wrong with any of it, but it also wasn’t getting me to my goals of burning more fat for fuel.

 I decided I would start by doing 12 hours of fasting, that seemed easy enough between sleeping and such.
 Immediately that’s what opened my eyes to those extra little bites I was taking when not hungry!